ankit2021te/simple-java-maven-app/README.md

-adding 2nd time

-3rd time change
+As part of code --Modifying 1st time